ItzCrazyKns/Perplexica/docs/API/SEARCH.md

 ### Request Parameters

 - **`chatModel`** (object, optional): Defines the chat model to be used for the query.
 For model details you can send a GET request at `http://localhost:3001/api/models`.
+Make sure to use the key value (For example "gpt-4o-mini" instead of the display name "GPT 4 omni mini").

   - `provider`: Specifies the provider for the chat model (e.g., `openai`, `ollama`).
   - `model`: The specific model from the chosen provider (e.g., `gpt-4o-mini`).